Last Updated on May 12, 2022 by Grow with Bovees

 While soil mites may be considered pests by most people, according to agricultural experts and scientists, these are considered to play quite an important role in improving soil health.

-Let’s look at the benefits and dangers of soil mites;
+Let’s look at the benefits and dangers of these critters;

-- They help in the decaying process of organic matter, which not only helps to improve the health of the soil but also improves the ability of the plants’ roots to absorb the nutrients from the soil more effectively.
+- They help in the decaying process of organic matter, which not only helps to improve the health of the soil but also improves the ability of the plants’ roots to absorb the nutrients more effectively.

 - Known as essential nematodes, soil mites indicate that your soil is healthy.